compilit/compilit-validation/README.md

 ### When validation takes place

 It should be noted that no validation will be taking place until requested by the validate() or the orElse*() methods.
-Requesting the failMessage before validation has taken place will always result in a placeholder message like "Nothing to report".
-If you would like to get the failMessage of a validation.
+Requesting the message before validation has taken place will always result in a placeholder message like "Nothing to report".
+If you would like to get the message of a validation.
 You could do it like this:

 ```
     var validator = MakeSure.that(value).compliesWith(rule);